Nature Conservancy of Canada celebrates 200th project in Manitoba for World Wetlands Day

 The Swan Lake Wetland-Parkland Complex project, located approximately 100 kilometres north of Winnipeg, near Lundar, in the Interlake Natural Area, is over 2,300 acres (935 hectares).
 At one time, the property contained several homesteads, with little evidence remaining now, although the families still reside in the area.

-The conservation area is a mix of forest, savanna, grasslands and expansive wetlands, which tie into Big Swan Lake and the surrounding smaller water bodies.
+The conservation area is a mix of forest, savannah, grasslands and expansive wetlands, which tie into Big Swan Lake and the surrounding smaller water bodies.

 Given the importance of wetlands to Manitoba and its citizens, the Nature Conservancy of Canada (NCC) has placed a great deal of emphasis on the securement of wetlands to ensure the protection of this important habitat for their continued use by a wide range of birds throughout the province.